- Share this article on Facebook

 “Confessions” constantly walks the line between predictable (which eventually wins out) and original (stemming from some delectable repartee between Levesque and Bertinelli).
 The script knows its Hollywood and its reality television, both of which are major stars in this movie.
 They represent the reprehensible world our heroine hails from, but neither is treated as shabbily as they might have been.
 Humorous pokes and jabs take the edge off of what could have been a much more cutthroat view of the shallow landscape of Los Angeles.

 Based on the novel by Lola Douglas, the movie’s sense of humor saves the day at almost every turn.
-The writers also know when to turn off the sentimental stuff that we usually see in this kind of “learn your lesson” television yarn and wish we could escape from more than once or twice.
-Director Tim Matheson also has a sense of humor throughout most of the story, yet he also knows how to get his actors to play it real when the time comes.
+The writers also know when to turn off the sentimental stuff that we usually see in this kind of “learn your lesson” TV yarn and wish we could escape from.
+Director Tim Matheson also has a sense of humor throughout the story, yet he knows how to get his actors to play it real when the time comes.

-So we forgive the script and almost everyone else for ultimately delivering a “told you so” ending to what is otherwise a little gem of a movie.
+So we forgive the script for ultimately delivering a told-you- so ending to what is otherwise a little gem of a movie.
 We’re not exactly hammered over the head with suggestions that the Midwest rules and Hollywood sort of sucks, but it’s pretty close.
 Just look for the funny dialogue and ignore everything else.

 Sign up for THR news straight to your inbox every day